Central Bank Credibility and Monetary Policy

 International Journal of Central Banking, Vol.19, No.2, June 2023

 56 Pages Posted: 24 Dec 2018 Last revised: 3 Mar 2023

 Date Written: December 24, 2018

-A numerical measure of central bank credibility, which can be incorporated into a New Keynesian model under bounded rationality, is proposed and analyzed.
-This measure arises mainly due to the existence of the drifts in private long-term predictions, which are different from those of the central bank.
+In this paper, a numerical measure of central bank credibility is proposed that can be incorporated into a New Keynesian model under bounded rationality.
+This measure arises due to the existence of the changes in private beliefs, which are different from those of the central bank.
 It is shown that central bank credibility matters for macroeconomic stability.
-As the credibility increases, macroeconomic variables vary less.
-This generates endogenous volatility changes.
-Lastly, the magnitude of response of inflation to monetary policy depends on the level of credibility.
-This suggests that ignoring credibility changes might leads to overestimate of the cost of disinflation.
+Specifically, as credibility increases, macroeconomic variables vary less since private agents’ expectations are more anchored.
+Through this channel, the model generates endogenous volatility changes.
+Finally, the credibility of the Federal Reserve and the European Central Bank are computed based on the proposed method.

 Keywords: Monetary policy, Credibility, Learning, Bounded Rationality

 Suggested Citation: Suggested Citation